Team Name and Logo

 Radiocarbon tests on the specimen revealed that it could have possibly been one of the last of its breed to exist.
 Scientists believe that some time during the last glacial period (15,000-80,000 years ago) part of the cave was the den of the saber-toothed tiger.

 The discovery, made in August 1971, marks only the fifth of its kind in North America.
 The cave, located beneath the building, is preserved under concrete for historic and educational purposes.

 The saber-toothed tiger logo was co-designed by JDK Design of Burlington, Vermont and Dye, Van Mol & Lawrence of Nashville.

-On November 21, 2001, the Predators debuted their third jersey with a 4-3 win against the Chicago Blackhawks at the Gaylord Entertainment Center.
-The jersey features an "animated" saber-tooth tiger logo on the crest and also features tiger skulls on the shoulders.
-The jerseys feature a double tone air-knit material for a shadowing effect and a new cut, featuring a square-neck and drop-tail design with a gold coloration.
+On November 21, 2001, the Predators debuted a third jersey with a 4-3 win against the Chicago Blackhawks at Bridgestone Arena.
+The jersey featured an “animated” saber-tooth tiger logo on the crest and tiger skulls on the shoulders.
+It was retired following the 2006-07 season.

 For the 2007-08 season, the Predators, along with the other 29 NHL teams, introduced the Rbk EDGE Uniform System to further meet the performance demands of today’s player.

 The Predators would debut a new third jersey on November 27, 2009 against the St. Louis Blues.
 The sweaters, which features a vintage-inspired lace-up front, a subtle checkerboard pattern lining the bottom of the jersey, and a bolder and more simplified color scheme, were worn for the past two seasons, but will be set aside in 2011-12, making way for the first logo and color scheme redesign in franchise history.